Before you apply for a start-up loan and grant

 An ordinary start-up loan can be used to

-• buy a new or second-hand home
+• buy a new or existing home

 • adapt or upgrade a home